muskonur/ecommerce-chatbot/README.md

 - **Parameters:**
     - `productId` (string): The ID of the product for which you want to check stock availability.

 These tools can be used as-is or customized to meet specific needs.
 They provide foundational functionality for managing e-commerce operations and can be integrated into your chatbot to enhance its capabilities.
+In toolsDefinition.js, there are tasks prepared for the Instruction-Tuned method, that is, tools with carefully prepared prompts.
+The list of these is as follows.

+- Retrieve An Order Status
+- Retrieve An Order Create Date
+- Retrieve Order Refunds
+- Retrieve Billing Address
+- Retrieve Shipping Address
+- Retrieve An Order Items
+- Update Shipping Address
+- Update An Order Note
+- Describe Product Marketing Style
+- List All Payment Gateways
+- List All Shipping Zones
+- Get Product Stock
+- Get Shipping Company
+- Get Return Policy
+- Get Warranty Terms
+- Get Shipping Date
+- Get Refund Deposit Date
+- Get Customer Service Contact
+- Get Customer Service Email
+- Get Free Shipping Threshold
+- Retrieve Sales Report
+- Retrieve Top Sellers Report
+- Retrieve Coupons Totals
+- Retrieve Customers Totals
+- Retrieve Orders Totals

 ## Memory Management